redis-stack/redis-stack-docs/docs/stack/about/index.md

 ### Versions and licenses

-Starting November 15, 2022, our default binary distributions of Redis Stack and our Redis modules have been dual-licensed under RSALv2 and SSPL.
+Since November 15, 2022, our default binary distributions of Redis Stack and our Redis modules are dual-licensed under RSALv2 and SSPL.
 When using the source code, you can apply either RSALv2 or SSPLv1.

 <table>
   <tr>